Medical Consultants and Specialties for Social Security Disability Claims

 In claims involving cognitive or mental impairments, the evaluation of mental limitations and disorders must be done by a psychiatrist or psychologist, not a neurologist or internist.
 For instance, if you applied for disability for a traumatic brain injury, a consultant who is a neurologist can evaluate your diagnosis, but a psychiatrist or psychologist needs to weigh in on your resulting mental and cognitive impairments and limitations.

-Another Social Security rule is that children's claims for physical disabilities should always be evaluated by a medical consultant who's a pediatrician.
+Another Social Security guideline is that children's claims for physical disabilities should be evaluated by a medical consultant who's a pediatrician, where possible.
+(The SSA must make "reasonable efforts" to ensure that a qualified pediatrician or specialist evaluates the claim.)
+(20 CFR § 416.903(e).)

 How to Find the Medical Consultant's Field of Expertise